 Back into the Storm: A Design Engineer’s Story of Commodore Computers in the 1980s

-Exclusive: Receive your copy autographed by co-author Margaret G Morabito, exclusively for 8-Bit Classics Customers Only!
+Exclusive: Receive your copy autographed by co-author Margaret G Morabito, Editor of RUN Magazine, exclusively for 8-Bit Classics Customers Only!

 Back into the Storm: A Design Engineer’s Story of Commodore Computers in the 1980s brings you on a journey recounting the experiences of working at Commodore Business Machines from 1983 to 1986, as seen through the eyes of a young hardware engineer, Bil Herd.
 Herd was the lead design engineer for the TED series of home computers which included the Plus/4 and C16.
 He was also the lead designer for the versatile C128 that sold in the millions and was known fondly as the last of the 8-bit computers.
 In this book, Bil tells the inside stories that he and his extraordinary team, called “the Animals,” lived through at Commodore.

 These were years when the home computer wars were at their height, technology moved ahead at a fast pace, and Commodore was at its pinnacle.
 The best-selling computer of all time, the Commodore C64, was in full swing and had blown past the sales numbers of its competitors, such as Apple, Tandy, Atari, and Sinclair, to name a few, in the home computer market.
 Commodore’s founder, Jack Tramiel, was the head of the company when Bil began working there.